angx-system/angx-reader/README.md

 A failure signal near a learning signal — the same problem already solved somewhere else in the record.
 A method near a problem — documented expertise near a failure, logged by someone who has never heard of the person who needed it.

+Nodes that cite the same `built from` reference — the same external design, or the same upstream node — can be grouped as a family, even if their own descriptions read nothing alike.

 None of these matches move anything.
 Each is a pointer to two places in the existing record, ordered by semantic proximity.
 The steward reads and decides.

 ---